-- Part I contains the 'general provisions' governing consumers' and users' rights.
-In particular, section 2 contains a list of consumers' rights (eg, the rights to protect health; to safety and quality of products and services; to adequate information and fair advertising; and to fairness, transparency and equity in contractual relationships); - Part II deals with consumers' education and information in terms, for instance, of quality, price and risks, and advertising; - Part III contains the provisions regulating contracts signed by consumers; - Part IV concerns the quality and the safety of products, providing for, in particular, provisions on liability for defective products, legal guarantee of conformity and commercial guarantee for goods; - Part V deals with consumers' associations and access to justice, including class actions.
-Consumers' associations are entitled to act in defence of consumers' health, safety and quality of goods and services, adequate information and fair advertising; and - Part VI contains final provisions, including the provision establishing that consumers' rights cannot be waived and the consequent nullity of any agreement in this regard.
+Part I contains the 'general provisions' governing consumers' and users' rights.
+In particular, section 2 contains a list of consumers' rights (eg, the rights to protect health; to safety and quality of

+- products and services; to adequate information and fair advertising; and to fairness, transparency and equity in contractual relationships); - Part II deals with consumers' education and information in terms, for instance, of quality, price and risks, and advertising; - Part III contains the provisions regulating contracts signed by consumers; - Part IV concerns the quality and the safety of products, providing for, in particular, provisions on liability for defective products, legal quarantee of conformity and commercial guarantee for goods; - Part V deals with consumers' associations and access to justice, including class actions.
+Law no. 31/2019 for the regulation of the new class action, which came into force on 19 May 2021, introduced new rules, precisely 15 new articles, from Article 840-bis to Article 840-sexiedecies, of the Code of Civil Procedure; and - Part VI contains final provisions, including the provision establishing that consumers' rights cannot be waived and the consequent nullity of any agreement in this regard.